-And so whether you are already in the know or know next to nothing, we want to introduce you to the world of Aeropress.
-Our goal is to help you understand the Aeropress and to figure out whether this coffee maker which we have come to love might be the next step on your coffee journey.
+So whether you are already in the know or know next to nothing, we want to introduce you to the world of AeroPress.
+Our goal in this AeroPress review is to help you understand the AeroPress and to figure out whether this coffee maker might be the next step on your coffee journey.

-So what is an Aeropress and where did it come from?
-Well the Aeropress is basically a manual coffee maker (non-electric) that produces coffee that sits somewhere between Espresso and French Press.
-The Aeropress is made up of three main components; a plunger and seal, a brewing chamber, and a filter cap.
+So what is an AeroPress and where did it come from?
+Well, the AeroPress is basically a manual brewer (non-electric) that produces coffee that sits somewhere between Espresso and French Press.
+The AeroPress is made up of three main components; a plunger and seal, a brewing chamber, and a filter cap.
 When fitted together these components look and act like a giant syringe.

-The coffee is extracted by a mixture of contact or ‘steeping’ time between the coffee grinds and water, and pressure.
-While there are about a billion variations, the basic coffee brewing method for the Aeropress is fairly simple.
-Coffee grinds are placed into the brewing chamber (whether normal way up or inverted, more on this later), hot water is added for a period of time, and then the plunger is gently pushed down forcing the water through the coffee grinds and paper filter into the cup or carafe.
+The coffee is extracted by a mixture of contact or ‘steeping’ time between the coffee grinds and hot water, and pressure.
+While there are about a billion variations, the basic coffee brewing method for the AeroPress is fairly simple.
+Fine ground coffee is placed into the brewing chamber (whether normal way up or inverted), hot water is added for a period of time, and then the plunger is gently pushed down forcing the hot water through the coffee grinds and paper filter into the cup or carafe.

-This completely unique coffee maker was the brainchild of Stanford University Lecturer and Inventor Alan Adler.
-Adler has more than 40 patents to his name in fields as wide ranging as optics, electronics, aerodynamics, and of course coffee brewing.
-The Aeropress came into existence in 1994 as a result of Adler’s quest for a coffee maker that could brew strong coffee in a short period of time and that was aimed at single serves rather than large batches.
-Needless to say we believe Adler absolutely nailed his goal!
+This unique coffee maker was the brainchild of Stanford University Lecturer and Inventor Alan Adler.
+Adler has more than 40 patents to his name in fields as wide-ranging as optics, electronics, aerodynamics, and of course coffee brewing.
+The AeroPress came into existence in 1994 as a result of Adler’s quest for a brewer that could make strong coffee in a short period of time and that was aimed at single serves rather than large batches.
+Needless to say, we believe Adler absolutely nailed his goal!

-And, in fact, the Aeropress has become so popular in the world of speciality coffee that there is even an annual world Aeropress Competition!!
+In fact, the AeroPress has become so popular in the world of specialty coffee that there is even an annual world AeroPress Competition!!

-One of the things that I have come to most appreciate about the Aeropress is that it is remarkably easy to start getting good results.
-I purchased an Aeropress a while back but had hardly used it and so decided that this would be the summer of the Aeropress.
+One of the things that I have come to most appreciate about the AeroPress is that it is remarkably easy to start getting good results.
+I purchased an AeroPress a while back but had hardly used it, so decided that this would be the summer of the AeroPress.
 It was the only coffee brewer I took on holiday with me and I tried to use it at least once or twice a day for the Christmas period.
-And what I loved was that literally from my first attempt I was able to make coffee that tasted good and that I enjoyed.
-And that is part of the genius of the Aeropress; that it is simply easy to use even for those who are completely new to it.
+And what I loved, was that literally from my first attempt I was able to brew coffee that tasted good and that I enjoyed.
+And that is part of the genius of the AeroPress; that it is simply easy to use even for those who are completely new to it.

-However, and this is another reason that the Aeropress is so great, while the Aeorpess is easy to use it is surprisingly hard to master.
+However, and this is another reason that the AeroPress is so great, while the Aeropress is easy to use it is surprisingly hard to master.
 My experience was that while it was easy to make good coffee with it, it actually took a lot of hard work and careful experimentation to make great coffee with it.
 As well as being easy to use, this is a great device to play around with if coffee is your thing!
-The Aeropress is simply fun to use and can transition almost too easily from coffee maker to hobby.
+The AeroPress is simply fun to use and can transition almost too easily from coffee maker to hobby.

 This makes it a great coffee brewer for a wide range of people from those who are new to specialty coffee to professional baristas and those heavily invested in coffee.